Livestock Grazing and Trailing Management Plan and Environmental Assessment

 Why is there livestock grazing and trailing in Capitol Reef National Park?

-Grazing and trailing on public lands has a long history in the Capitol Reef area and allotments inside what became park boundaries were use before designation as either a National Monument or National Park.
+Grazing and trailing on public lands has a long history in the Capitol Reef area and allotments inside what became park boundaries were used before designation as either a National Monument or National Park.
 When Congress established Capitol Reef as a National Park in 1971, it recognized that grazing and trailing were pre-existing uses and provided for continued livestock grazing and trailing subject to appropriate management by the NPS to encourage the protection of the Park's natural and cultural resources values.
 Grazing was expected to be phased-out within 10 to 20 years under the 1971 legislation, but subsequent congressional action, which still calls for a phase-out, has extended the length of time in which grazing will be allowed in Capitol Reef.
 The legislation under which the park currently operates directs that livestock grazing permit holder who legally used park lands when the park was established may continue the practice during their lifetimes and the lifetimes of their children who were born before December 18, 1971.
 This legislation also emphasizes that grazing will be managed to protect park resources, and it prohibits an increase in animal unit months in the park.
 Trailing livestock along established routes will continue indefinitely with appropriate protection of park resources.

 Prior to the establishment of the park, and for several decades thereafter, the BLM permitted and managed livestock grazing in the active allotments in the park.
-Between 2000 and 2010, the NPS assumed sole responsibility for permitting and management of the two remained active allotments, consistent with direction provided in the park's 1998 General Management Plan.
+Between 2000 and 2010, the NPS assumed sole responsibility for permitting and management of the two remaining active allotments, consistent with direction provided in the park's 1998 General Management Plan.
 The 1998 General Management Plan addressed potential effects of livestock grazing and trailing; however, it did not describe a comprehensive approach for managing these activities in a manner that meets the NPS mandate to protect park resources and values unimpaired for the enjoyment of future generations.

-Developing and implementing a plan to manage livestock grazing and tailing, and issuing permits for livestock grazing and trailing, are considered major federal actions with the potential to affect the human environment.
+Developing and implementing a plan to manage livestock grazing and tailing, and issuing permits for livestock grazing and trailing, are federal actions with the potential to affect the human environment.
 Therefore, the actions are subject to the National Environmental Policy Act (NEPA) and its implementing regulations (40 CFR 1500-1508).
 In addition, park resources that could be affected by livestock grazing and trailing include plants and animals listed under the Endangered Species Act (ESA), and cultural resources protected under the National Historic Preservation Act (NHPA).
 The NPS must conduct compliance required by these three laws and their implementing regulations.

 What are the Threatened or Endangered species in the park that affected by grazing and trailing?